addrummond/numberize/README.markdown

     (XYZ)   My example...

-To refer back to the example, simply write `(XYZ)' in the text.
-If you want the example to be numbered using Roman numerals, introduce the upper case letters with a `#':
+To refer back to the example, simply write `(XYZ)` in the text.
+If you want the example to be numbered using Roman numerals, introduce the upper case letters with a `#`:

     (#ABC)  My Roman-numbered example.

-Then refer back to it as `(ABC)'.
+Then refer back to it as `(ABC)`.
 The script handles references to a/b/c examples in a very basic way.
-If you have an example of the following
+If you have an example of the following sort:
-sort:

     (LMN)   a.
 Blah blah blah...
             b.
 Blah blah blah...

-You can refer either to `(LMN)', `(LMNa)' or `(LMNb)'.
-Note that the script is not aware of the sub-examples (you could just as well write `(LMNz)', which would come out as `(2z)' if `(LMN)' is the second arabic-numbered example in the document).
+You can refer either to `(LMN)`, `(LMNa)` or `(LMNb)`.
+Note that the script is not aware of the sub-examples (you could just as well write `(LMNz)`, which would come out as `(2z)` if `(LMN)` is the second arabic-numbered example in the document).

 Headings and sub-headings are automatically numbered in the output.
 If you want to refer back to a section, introduce the heading with a sequence of upper case latters followed by a period:

     ABC.
 My heading

-You can then get the number of this heading using `$ABC'.
+You can then get the number of this heading using `$ABC`.